frida/frida-website/_i18n/en/_docs/stalker.md

 This instruction is the restoration prolog (denoted by `GUM_RESTORATION_PROLOG_SIZE`).
-This is skipped in “bootstrap” usage – hence you will note this constant is added on by `_gum_stalker_do_follow_me()` and `gum_stalker_infect()` when returning the address of the instrumented code.
-When return instructions are instrumented, however, if the return is to a block which has already been instrumented, then we can simply return to that block rather than returning back into the stalker engine.
-This requires a couple of registers to be used in the generated assembly to figure out though and this means they have to be stored on the stack (written by `gum_exec_block_write_ret_transfer_code()`).
-In the event that we can return directly to an instrumented block, we return to this first instruction which restores these registers from the stack.
-This will be covered in more detail later.
+This is skipped in “bootstrap” usage – hence you will note this constant is added on by `_gum_Stalker_do_follow_me()` and `gum_Stalker_infect()` when returning the address of the instrumented code.
+When return instructions are instrumented, however, if the return is to a block which has already been instrumented, then we can simply return to that block rather than returning back into the Stalker engine.
+This code is written by `gum_exec_block_write_ret_transfer_code()`.
+In a worst-case scenario, we may need to use registers to perform the final branch to the instrumented block this function stores them into the stack, and the code to restore these from the stack is prefixed in the block itself.
+Hence, in the event that we can return directly to an instrumented block, we return to this first instruction rather than skipping `GUM_RESTORATION_PROLOG_SIZE` bytes.

 Secondly, we can see `gum_exec_ctx_obtain_block_for()` does the following after the instrumented block is written: